MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-how-to-use-cli.md

 ![output from a Linux machine](media/aks-how-to-use/output-from-a-linux-machine.png)
 ### [Other Linux](#tab/linux)

-For other Linux machines, download and install from https://aka.ms/ash-aks-cli-linux.
+For other Linux machines, download and install from [Install the Azure CLI on Linux](/cli/azure/install-azure-cli-linux).

 After you have installed Azure CLI with AKS support, verify that the installation is correct by running the following Azure CLI command: